Lehmann (lunar crater)

-Lehmann is a lunar impact crater attached to the northern rim of the much larger walled plain Schickard.
+Lehmann is a lunar impact crater attached to the northern rim of the much larger formation called Schickard, a walled plain.
 To the northwest is the crater Lacroix.

 Lehmann is heavily worn with an irregular rim.
 A small double-crater overlays a portion of the northwest rim.
 The interior floor is nearly flat with groupings of tiny craterlets near the south and west edges.
 There is a gap in the southern rim which connects the floor to Schickard.
 A sinuous rille runs along the length of this valley.